-Any long-time organic gardener knows that gardening is not just a summer activity!
+Any long-time organic gardener knows that organic gardening is not just a summer activity!
 There are many chores and tasks to stay on top of a healthy, organic garden all year round.
 One benefit of working on it during the colder months is that it makes gardening in the warmer months less stressful and more enjoyable.

 Here is an overview of a year’s worth of chores.
 Every month, we will have a detailed post of things to do, all loosely based on USDA Zone 5.
 Check this map for your zone, and adjust your chores as needed.
 Always consult your local County Extension office and reputable nurseries for regional and local specifics.

 Get more detailed with your plan.
 Be ready for planting time.

 - Order seeds and plants